DiyPhotoBits.com

 Free Tethered Shooting Script for Nikon

 Update: The With Bridge version provides almost instant image viewing in Adobe Bridge without any keypresses.
 If you use Bridge instead of Adobe Lightroom then download that version.
+I’ve also made a video to show how to use this script.

 If you’ve been keeping up with the blogs of various big photography bloggers out there you’ll certainly have been seeing quite a bit about tethered shooting recently.
 Not that it is a revolution or anything, but it certainly is a help to be able to see your images immediately on a big screen — and that doesn’t just go for those with failing eye-sight but basically the images you see on the LCD at the back of your camera are only the jpg preview, not the RAW (should you be shooting raw).